izot/smartserver-iot/resources/enocean/Readme.md

-Device Type Package Files and BACnet Type Mapping Files for EnOcean Self-Powered Sensors are held in the region specific directory.
+Device Type Package Files and BACnet Type Mapping Files for EnOcean Self-Powered Sensors.
+There are directories for each supported region.